Triangulating on Possible Futures: Conducting User Studies on Several Futures Instead of Only One: The Findings

-We recruited 13 participants from our university's entrepreneurship and business interest groups in social media.
-Their ages ranged from 10 to 31 (mean 25.5).
-In free-text answers, 3 identified as female, 1 as woman, and 9 as male.
-6 had nationality of [ANONYMISED], and others were from Brazil, China, Hungary, India, Syria and Turkey.
-All had experience in business or economics, mostly from their studies, but also from employment and entrepreneurship.
-The second author of the paper conducted all the sessions with the participants.
-All the sessions were completed successfully and therefore the study did not involve missing data.
+We recruited 13 members of our university's entrepreneurship- and business-related interest groups via social media.
+All had experience of business and/or economics, mostly from their studies but some also via entrepreneurship or other employment.
+Their ages ranged from 10 to 31 (mean: 25.5).
+In free-text responses, three identified as female, one as a woman, and nine as male.
+As for other background, six characterised themselves as Finnish while the others were from Brazil, China, Hungary, India, Syria, and Turkey.
+All sessions with participants were completed successfully; therefore, there is no need to account for missing data.
+Uniform conditions supported further robustness, thanks to the paper's second author conducting all of the sessions.

-We believe that we succeeded in enacting believable futures with the prototypes.
-The participants were able to successfully imagine in the possible futures that we had staged.
-Six participants, however, had comments about the characteristics of the task: evaluating financial impacts based on isolated news articles did not feel entirely plausible.
-These participants expressed that they wished for opportunities to obtain and search for more information beyond the articles.
-Two participants also commented that their business school education had taught them that it is almost a futile attempt in general to try to predict stock market impacts and beat the average stock market index in the long run.
-Despite these comments, all participants could relate to the tasks they performed and also admitted that despite their doubts, they could believe that in the future there may be firms that carry out AI-assisted news article based evaluations on stock market effects.
+We believe that we enacted reasonably believable futures with the prototypes.
+Our staging of the possible futures gave the participants room for successful imagining.
+Six of them did, however, comment on the characteristics of the task: evaluating financial impacts on the basis of isolated news articles did not feel entirely plausible.
+These participants articulated a desire for opportunities to seek and obtain more information, beyond the articles.
+Also, two participants commented that their business school education had taught them that, in general, it is practically futile to try to predict stock market impacts and `beat' the average market index in the long run.
+Despite these misgivings, all participants felt able to relate to the tasks they performed and also admitted that, regardless of their doubts, they could readily believe that some firms may start carrying out AI-assisted evaluations of how news articles affect stock markets.

-Our main analytical interest was focused on finding similarities and differences between the futures that the two prototypes represented.
-Especially we were interested in the participants' experiences of these possible futures, and the reactions that they have about them.
-We will first report the quantitative analyses and will then focus on the qualitative findings.
+In general terms, our analysis endeavour was centred on finding similarities and differences between the futures the two prototypes represented.
+We were interested especially in the participants' experiences of these possible futures and in their reactions to the futures.
+We begin by reporting on the quantitative analyses.
+The we build on that foundation by painting a picture of the qualitative findings.